itjraymond/gradle-multi-proj-setup/README.md

 ![service-client](./docs-images/initializr.service-client.png "Spring Boot selections for service-client")

-The generated zip is downloaded locally and moved to the root of our multi-project setup.
+The generated zip are downloaded locally and moved to the root of our multi-project setup.
 Previously, we created empty folder for `service-api` and `service-client` but we will delete those folders now because unzipping our downloaded spring boot app will automatically create those folders for us.
 So you should have something like: